This article first appeared in the May 2019 issue of FourFourTwo. Subscribe now and get six months for less than a tenner! (opens in new tab)

 Seeing the change from Bielsa’s stern persona in press briefings to his body language among the general public is like watching ice melt.
 There are lollipops for children when he steps off the team bus, and invites to Thorp Arch for supporters who engage him in the street.
 Before Christmas, he asked the club to go and buy – with Bielsa’s money – a phone, a laptop, a widescreen television and a car.
 Bielsa then organised a raffle for the day-to-day staff at the training ground and gave it all away: a TV for one of the canteen workers, a Volkswagen Polo worth £11,000 for a kit man (who, by all accounts, flogged it and shared the proceeds with other colleagues).

 Although Bielsa has a distant relationship with his squad – “I love my players,” he said, “but if they were close to me then they would respect me less because they would see how I really am” – he has warmed to Leeds and warmed to Yorkshire, too.
 He has a ranch in the countryside near Rosario and finds himself on the cusp of the North Yorkshire Moors in Wetherby.
-His daughter is back home, and his wife flies over to visit him occasionally, but he is believed to have returned to Argentina only once since his appointment.
+His daughter is back home, and his wife flies over to visit him occasionally, but during his first year he is believed to have returned to Argentina only once since his appointment.

 Leeds went all-in on Bielsa and Bielsa went all-in on them, explicit from the start that he would not be cutting corners.
 When Radrizzani took him around Thorp Arch on his first day in England, Bielsa complained about a mark left on a wall by someone leaning against it with their feet.
 “They disrespect the facility,” said Bielsa.
 No one has rushed to test his patience since.